Zatacka/Simple-Ejs/README.md

-# Project-1
+# Bootstrap-Ejs-Template

-This is a side project that i work on in my spare time.
-Learning new technologies and implementing things along the way.
+This is a base template.
+Feel free to use it